The string editor

 For instance, if many entries are from a journal with an abbreviation that may be hard to remember, such as 'J. Theor.
 Biol.'
 (Journal of Theoretical Biology), a string named JTB could be defined to represent the journal's name.
 Instead of repeating the exact journal name in each entry, the characters '#JTB#' (without quotes) are put into the journal field of each, ensuring the journal name is written identically each time.

 A string reference can appear anywhere in a field, always by enclosing the string's name in a pair of '#' characters.
-This syntax is specific for JabRef, and differs slightly from the BibTeX notation that is produced when you save your database.
-Strings can by default be used for all standard BibTeX fields, and in Options → Preferences → File you can opt to enable strings for non-standard fields as well.
-In the latter case you can specify a set of fields that are excepted from string resolving, and here it is recommended to include the 'url' field and other fields that may need to contain the '#' character and that may be processed by BibTeX/LaTeX.
+This syntax is specific for JabRef, and differs slightly from the BibTeX notation that is produced when you save your library.
+Strings can only be used for the fields defined under File → Preferences → Entry.
+You can add any other fields for which you may enable BibTeX string support.
+Here, you cannot use the '#' character for processing by BibTeX/LaTeX any more.

 A string may in the same way be referred in the content of another string, provided the referred string is defined before the referring one.